tootie29/lionhead-oxygen/README.md

 3. Click **Install** to install a plugin from the WordPress repository
 4. Click **Activate** to activate an installed plugin
 5. Plugins marked as "Active" are already active and working

+**Plugin Installation Security Toggle:**

+-   If plugin installation is disabled (DISALLOW_FILE_MODS is true), you'll see a warning notice
+-   Click **Enable Plugin Installation** to allow plugin installation (sets DISALLOW_FILE_MODS to false)
+-   Click **Disable Plugin Installation (Security)** to prevent plugin installation (sets DISALLOW_FILE_MODS to true)
+-   Changes are automatically saved to wp-config.php with a backup created
+-   The page will refresh automatically to show the updated status

 **Adding Custom Recommended Plugins:**